Kacperx24/Recipe-app/README.md

 ## Key Takeaways

 1. This project greatly enhanced my proficiency in using TypeScript.
-2. I sharpened my skills in using ReactQuery.
+2. I honed my skills in utilizing React Query for efficient data fetching and mutation operations.
 3. I gained valuable experience in building complex forms using the React-hook-form library.
 4. I improved my coding practices by implementing a better file structure and organization.